Solstice

 50mm, f/9

 Yesterday I stumbled on a corn hole competition downtown.
 I learned that corn hole—with no offense—isn’t the easiest sport to capture.
-Or maybe it’s more like: for the corn hole pro, you would know what to photograph and how, but I was at a loss a to what the lens was supposed to do.
+Or maybe it’s more like: for the corn hole pro, you would know what to photograph and how, but I was at a loss as to what the lens was supposed to do.
 Folks came from all over Missouri and Illinois, and many had sports jerseys for their teams.
 There’s a nice sort of alley on the approach to Busch Stadium and many dozens were set up there with rings of camp chairs, keeping cool in the shade.
 Below is my attempt at an action shot.
+I think what you would need to do is throw on like a 135mm lens and shoot from across the person throwing but behind their opponent.

 50mm, f/9

-If there’s any unifying them to the various shoots I did on Saturday, it’s that context improves everything about your photography and it’s going to show if you don’t understand what you’re shooting.
+If there’s any unifying theme to the various shoots I did on Saturday, it’s that context improves everything about your photography and it’s going to show if you don’t understand what you’re shooting.
 As I frequently get to experience.
 This comes up again below in the auto show I went to right after this downtown photowalk.
+I don’t know a thing about cars and I think I turned in some alright images, but you can also tell I’m not an auto photographer and I don’t know how to present something like an engine block.

 14mm, f/9